menu

 Batesville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Batesville is a town of service providers, sales and office workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Batesville who work in food service (31.28%), healthcare suport services (17.11%), and farm management occupations (11.76%).

-The citizens of Batesville have a very low rate of college education: just 9.17% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Batesville has a very low overall level of education: only 9.17% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Batesville in 2022 was $13,612, which is low income relative to Texas and the nation.
 This equates to an annual income of $54,448 for a family of four.
 Batesville also has one of the higher rates of people living in poverty in the nation, with 52.72% of its population below the federal poverty line.